WHAT WE DO

 The Results That Matter Team helps clients get the most value from best practices in strategy management, performance management, collaboration, and community engagement.
 Our signature methodologies are based on research we’ve conducted in innovative organizations and communities throughout the U.S. and abroad.

-Our NEWEST recorded webinar, Community Balanced Scorecards (CBSCs) to Meet Public Health Challenges, draws on experiences of state & local health departments & community health partnerships, and includes how CBSCs help with strategic planning, health improvement planning, and accreditation.
+Our recorded webinar, Community Balanced Scorecards (CBSCs) to Meet Public Health Challenges, draws on experiences of state & local health departments & community health partnerships, and includes how CBSCs help with strategic planning, health improvement planning, and accreditation.
 Now available for free viewing.
 More …

 The Public Health Foundation has included our “Triple Loop Learning Model” as a leading “Performance Management Application in Public Health” that builds organization learning on quality improvement in its “refresh” of the Turning Point Performance Management framework.

 The University of Wisconsin & Robert Wood Johnson Foundation’s County Health Rankings Project included CBSC Strategy Maps as “Suggested Tools” to “clearly define your strategy” with our “Community Balanced Scorecards and MAPP” as an example.

 See our 2012 Community Indicators Consortium conference presentations “Community Balanced Scorecards for Collective Impact” (by Paul Epstein) and “Community Results Toolkit: From Community Indicators to Results” (by Lyle Wray)

 FAQ: Frequently Asked Questions on Community Balanced Scorecards in Public & Community Health

 Free access is available to the article on our QI & Evaluation Coaching project with NACCHO by Anne Drabczyk, Paul Epstein, & Martha Marshall in the Journal of Public Health Management Practice: “A Quality Improvement Initiative to Enhance Public Health Workforce Capabilities“